tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-deployment.md

 ## Next Steps

-Once an Operating System image **or** a filesystem+bootloader is deployed we may need to customise it or boot into our new system, we can either `reboot` the host or `kexec` directly into the new OS.
+Once an Operating System image **or** a filesystem + bootloader is deployed we may need to customize it or boot into our new system, we can either `reboot` the host or `kexec` directly into the new OS.